RTEP registration for Fall 2016 is now closed.

 Current applicants who have been requested to present English language proficiency results must submit alternate English language proficiency test results (IELTS, TOEFL, MELAB, CAEL or PTE).

-Applicants from a country where English is not the first language, or where English is an official language but not the first language, including applicants who have resided in Canada for four calendar years or less (i.e. official date of entry to Canada was on or after January 1, 2010 for Fall 2014), are required to present proof of English Language Proficiency at a satisfactory level.
-Generally speaking, applicants who meet these requirements are invited to register for and write the Ryerson Test of English Proficiency (RTEP) on the Ryerson campus or submit alternate English language proficiency test results (TOEFL/IELTS/MELAB/CAEL).
+Applicants from a country where English is not the first language, or where English is an official language but not the first language, including applicants who have resided in Canada for four calendar years or less (i.e. official date of entry to Canada was on or after January 1, 2013 for Fall 2017), are required to present proof of English Language Proficiency at a satisfactory level.
+Generally speaking, applicants who meet these requirements are invited to register for and write the Ryerson Test of English Proficiency (RTEP) on the Ryerson campus or submit alternate English language proficiency test results (TOEFL/IELTS/MELAB/CAEL/PTE).
 Detailed directions are provided in the panels below.
 Briefly, these applicants must complete the following steps when they receive an English Proficiency invitation in their choose.ryerson.ca applicant account:

-Select "RTEP Registration" to select your Ryerson Test of English Proficiency test date or select "Other EP" to indicate the date that alternate test results (TOEFL/IELTS/MELAB/CAEL) will be received by Ryerson from the testing centre.
+Select "RTEP Registration" to select your Ryerson Test of English Proficiency test date or select "Other EP" to indicate the date that alternate test results (TOEFL/IELTS/MELAB/CAEL/PTE) will be received by Ryerson from the testing centre.

 You are strongly encouraged to complete your English language proficiency test and arrange for official test results to be submitted by April 1st or earlier.

 Requirements for admission must be completed or in progress at the time of application.
 The assessment of an application is based on the information available at the time of application review.
 Ryerson will not accept English 12U or equivalent in lieu of a test of English language proficiency.

 Applicants with citizenship from some countries are not required to provide proof of English language proficiency; view a list of countries from which applicants are exempt from providing proof of English language proficiency.